 A dramatic vertical accent that changes color throughout the growing season.
 Foliage emerges green, then develops red-bronze hues towards the tips in summer.
 The color continues to darken to deep purple until almost black in fall.
 Purple plumes appear in late summer.
 Full sun.
 Up to 2' wide with plumes that reach 4-8' tall.
 Zones 3-9.

-Bred for strong basal branching with compact stems that do not fall open, this delectable sedum produces a dense mound with multiple crowns of attractive, dark chocolate-colored, succulent foliage that is salted with pretty rose-pink blooms in the summer.
+Bred for strong basal branching with compact stems that do not fall open.
+This delectable sedum produces a dense mound with multiple crowns of attractive, dark chocolate-colored, succulent foliage.
+This is salted with pretty rose-pink blooms in the summer.
 Adds depth to borders, rock gardens, and container plantings.
 Partial to full sun.
 Up to 15" tall and wide.
 Zones 4-9.

 A classic waterwise groundcover with rounded, bronze-tinged, green foliage.
 Clusters of yellow, star-shaped summer blooms attract butterflies.
 Perfect for rock gardens, containers, or tucked into stone pathways and walls.
 Evergreen in mild winter regions.
 Full sun.
 Up to 4" tall, 12" wide.
 Zones 3-9.